Dublin

 Persons returned to Cyprus: 2016-2022

-In the event that they have no place to stay on their own, they may be transferred to Kofinou Reception Centre, which is an open centre for asylum seekers, however usually there is no availability at the Centre.[15]
+In the event that asylum seekers returned are not detained, they have a right to reception conditions.
+However, they will face the same difficulties all asylum seekers face in accessing reception conditions (see section: Reception Conditions).
+If they have no place to stay on their own, they may be transferred to Kofinou Reception Centre, which is an open centre for asylum seekers, however usually there is no availability at the Centre.
 If there is no availability at the Centre and in view of the lack of other accommodation options for asylum seekers, they may become homeless or be hosted by other asylum seekers in below standard accommodation.
-In cases of vulnerable persons, they may be provided with accommodation by the social welfare services but this is not always ensured and stay is temporary (usually 3 months), after which the asylum seeker is expected to have identified accommodation without assistance.
+In cases of vulnerable persons, they may be provided with accommodation by the social welfare services but this is not always ensured and stay is temporary (usually 3 months), after which the asylum seeker is expected to have identified accommodation alternatives without assistance.[22]

 In February and December 2021, two Dutch Courts allowed asylum applicants whose first asylum country was Cyprus to be included in the Dutch asylum procedure, as they would not benefit from adequate reception conditions in Cyprus, and the alternative of returning to Cyprus entailed the risk of being subjected to degrading or inhumane treatment due to bad reception conditions.
 Both decisions also referred to Pournara and the low standard of living conditions.[23]

-For asylum seekers transferred back from another Member State, where a final decision was issued, deportation procedures are initiated.
+For asylum seekers transferred back from another Member State and for whom a final decision had already been issued prior to their departure from RoC, deportation procedures are initiated.

 [2] Ibid.